Chris Cooley: Personal life

 Though he has previously attended the Church of Jesus Christ of Latter-day Saints, he has not affiliated with that Church since at least 2004.

-He and his first wife Angela divorced in 2005.
-Later that year, he started dating Redskinnette (Redskin cheerleader) Christy Oglevee.
+His first marriage to Angela ended in divorce 2005.
+Later that year, he started dating Redskinette (Redskin cheerleader) Christy Oglevee.
 She was fired for fraternizing with Redskins players, which the Redskins organization prohibits.
-They married on May 23, 2008 in Lansdowne, Virginia.
+They married on May 23, 2008, in Lansdowne, Virginia.
 In January 2012 they separated and in September they announced their intent to divorce.
 Cooley's first child, daughter Sloane, was born on September 11, 2014.
 He is currently married to Madi Debray.
+In 2017 their son Bodhi was born.
 Cooley owned and operated an art gallery in Leesburg, Virginia from 2010 to 2019 where he also owned a home from 2007 to 2021.
 He and Debray relocated to Cooley's early childhood hometown of Powell, Wyoming in August 2020.

 Cooley, frequently referred to by his nickname "Captain Chaos," is known for his eccentric hair styles, affinity for heavy metal music, and what one reporter has called an "Animal House persona".
 This nickname was created when teammates bet him he would not go out to the opening coin toss and introduce himself to the opposing team captains as "Captain Chaos".
 Cooley did so and the nickname stuck.

 Cooley maintains his own blog, "The Cooley Zone."
 On Sunday, September 14, 2008, Cooley posted on his blog a photo of Redskins training materials that also included his genitals.
 The picture remained on his site all day Sunday until it was finally removed.
 Cooley apologized and referred to the incident as "a complete accident", claiming that he initially posted the photo without realizing it showed his genitals.
 He at one time maintained an online store through eBay, featuring jerseys, cards, and other personalized memorabilia.
 Cooley is an avid trading card collector, a hobby he rediscovered while searching for his own football cards.

 Cooley is executive producer of the independent film Ghosts Don't Exist, which began production in May 2009.
 He was featured in an episode of Jake and Amir for the comedy website CollegeHumor.

 Cooley majored in art at Utah State, and now pursues a side career as a potter.

 Cooley made several appearances in TV commercials for Easterns Automotive Group, a local car dealership group on the DC and Baltimore areas, alongside Clinton Portis, Antwaan Randle El, Sean Taylor and Jason Campbell.